Oakville, Ontario: Emergency services

 Law enforcement in Oakville is performed by the Halton Regional Police Service.

 Fire service is provided by the Oakville Fire Department with its nine fire stations.

-The Town of Oakville's Waters Air Rescue Force is a volunteer organization that provides marine search and rescue service in Western Lake Ontario.
-It was founded in 1954 and was a charter member of the Canadian Coast Guard Auxiliary.
+Oakville Marine Search and Rescue is a volunteer marine search and rescue organization based in Oakville Harbour that provides services on western Lake Ontario.
+The organization was founded in 1954 and was a charter member of the Canadian Coast Guard Auxiliary.